Red, White, and Blue Turducken

 Step-by-Step Instructions

-- Assembling the Turducken: Begin by placing the turkey skin side down on a large work surface and seasoning it well with salt, pepper and poultry seasoning.
-Then spread the cranberry stuffing over the turkey in an even layer about 1/2 inch thick.
+5. Assembling the Turducken: Place the turkey skin side down on a large work surface and season it well with salt, pepper and poultry seasoning.
+Spread the cranberry stuffing over the turkey in an even layer about 1/2 inch thick.
 Next, place the duck on top of the cranberry stuffing and spread the pork stuffing over it.
 You will then place the chicken on top of the pork stuffing and add the blue cornbread stuffing.
 Each stuffing layer should be approximately 1/2 inch thick.
 Any leftover stuffing can be placed in casserole dishes and baked at 350°F for approximately 30 minutes.

 Common Problems and Solutions